domui/core/README.md

 # 🧬 DOM UI

 `DOM UI` is an innovative, exceptionally simple way to build web user interfaces.
 With a declarative syntax that’s easy to read and natural to write create super fast and lightweight UIs.
 DOM UI was designed to be as fast and as small as possible - It has `zero dependencies`, bundle size is just `2kb` and rendering 1000 row takes `~18ms`.
+Inspired by [Apple's SwiftUI](https://developer.apple.com/xcode/swiftui/).

 Read full [Docs here](https://github.com/domui/core) or get started with README below.